 Social Housing • The population of the Parish is 2,035, which accounts for 1.4% of the total Braintree District population Population growth in the Parish since 2011 is proportionally below the level of growth experience at District and County levels.
 Feering Parish has a higher proportion of older residents (aged 45-74) than the District average; 41% compared to 36% for the District.
 The proportion of older residents in the Parish is projected to increase throughout the Plan period (Feering Housing Needs Assessment, 2018).
 The proportion of residents with a level 4 or above qualification in the area is higher than the District and County averages.
+There are 815 households in the Parish.
 The majority of households in Feering Parish are owner occupied.
 The Parish has a significantly higher proportion of owner-occupied housing than the District average.
 Feering Parish has a lower proportion of social rented properties than the District average.
+The majority of households in the Parish consist of married or civil partnership couples without dependent children.
+The Parish has a higher proportional incidence of concealed households (households containing more than one family) (Feering Housing Needs Assessment, 2018).
 Economy Transport • The area has a slightly higher proportion of self-employed workers than the District and County averages.
 The largest employment sectors in the area are retail, finance and insurance, and health and social work.
 The majority of local residents travel to work by car or van.
 Many residents travel to work by train from Kelvedon Station.
 Very few residents travel to work by bus.
 Most households in the Parish have two cars (Parish Survey 2017).
 A large proportion of residents commute more than 25 miles to work (Parish Survey, 2017)